Stade des Martyrs de la Pentecôte

 * Main use: Football

 Extra stadium info – Stade des Martyrs de la Pentecôte

-The stadium is known as a venue for several events, like athletics, concerts, football and religious gatherings.
+The stadium is known as a venue for several events, like athletics, boxing, concerts, football and religious gatherings.
 When it opened, it replaced the stadium which opened as the Stade Roi Baudouin as the largest sports venue by capacity in Kinshasa.
 The stadium which was known as the Stade Roi Baudouin hosted The Rumble in the Jungle in 1974, one of the most famous boxing matches.
 The boxing legend Muhammad Ali, the first former professional boxer from the United States with 10 million followers on his main social media page, won the game after defeating George Foreman in front of tens of thousands of fans.